 One of the high-profile cases in web accessibility happened In 2015 when the National Association of the Deaf (NAD) filed a federal class-action lawsuit against the Massachusetts Institute of Technology (MIT) and Harvard University before the United States District Court for the District of Massachusetts.
 The association alleged Harvard and MIT of violating U.S. accessibility laws (the Americans with Disabilities Act and Section 508) by not providing appropriately accurate and comprehensive captioning for online course materials (video and audio files).
 This simply denies people who are deaf and hard of hearing equal access to free online programming.

-A firm ruling from the courts ensures that universities-sponsored online content is made accessible to people with disabilities moving forward.
+A firm ruling from the courts ensures that university-sponsored online content is made accessible to people with disabilities moving forward.
 The NAD v.
 Harvard and NAD v.
-MIT lawsuits have each settled through consent decrees in February 2020.
+MIT lawsuits were each settled through consent decrees in February 2020.
 Here though, Harvard also was liable for the Class Counsel’s motion for $1,575,000 in attorneys’ costs and fees.

 $755,000 National Association of the Deaf v.
 Netflix

 In one of the first ADA website compliance lawsuits that established that accessibility should include online properties just as physical businesses, the National Association for the Deaf (NAD) filed a lawsuit against the online television and movie streaming giant Netflix in Massachusetts in 2012.
-This was for exempting customers with hearing impairments or deafness from their online services.
+This was to exempt customers with hearing impairments or deafness from their online services.